 The Steiner school curriculum is based on anthroposophy.
-Anthroposophy’s chief deity is Austrian esotericist Rudolph Steiner (1861-1925), a self-proclaimed divine being who could see the ‘super-reality’ of the everyday world, “...the secrets of its activities and existence which unveil themselves to him” (Rudolph Steiner, Occult Science: An Outline).
+Anthroposophy’s chief deity is Austrian esotericist Rudolf Steiner (1861-1925), a self-proclaimed divine being who could see the ‘super-reality’ of the everyday world, “...the secrets of its activities and existence which unveil themselves to him” (Rudolf Steiner, Occult Science: An Outline).

 One unveiled secret was astral travel.
 This allowed Steiner to ascend through various levels of consciousness until he got to the top where he gained access to the Akashic Records.
 These contained the lost knowledge of all the events in the world’s spiritual and physical history.
 Anthroposophy is these revelations made manifest by Steiner.
 It’s deeply mystical with a fundamental all-inclusive non-negotiable view of life from birth to death and beyond.
 Spiritual realities and beings are seen to influence physical ones and anthroposophy is ‘true’ for everyone on the planet always.

-It's all very complicated and often unpleasant (there’s a particularly hideous racist element.
-I might write about this one day but in the meantime here’s someone else’s essay.
+It's all very complicated and often unpleasant (there’s a particularly hideous racist element).
 It’s from 2010 but this shouldn’t matter because Steiner’s ‘truths’ span all of space and time so theoretically remain as relevant as the day they were revealed.
 And yes it's an issue in Aotearoa NZ schools).

 There’s a lot I don’t know (and am not allowed to know)4 but at the same time I know more than enough.
 I’ve even read some of Steiner’s works first hand (they are PUNISHING).
 This post covers just one teeny tiny aspect of the absolute mindfuck that is anthroposophy.